argho-pabitra-chatterjee/LSTM_Tensorflow_Seq2Seq_Model/README.md

-# LSTM_Tensorflow_Seq2Seq_Model
-Implementation of simple Seq2Seq molel using Recurrent Neural Networks
+Implementation of simple Seq2Seq molel using Recurrent Neural Networks.
+Here, we reconstruct the input sequence using a bidirectional encoder and a unidirectional decoder.